naingthet/mnist/README.md

 We see that the images are labeled with values from 0-9, each label representing the digit in the image.
-In order to train our CNN we will need to encode the output as categories using one-hot encoding.
-We will do this using keras.
+If we use these values in a classifier, they will be recognized as ordered values, rather than categories.
+In order to train our CNN we will need to encode the output as categories, and we will use one-hot encoding to do so.
+This will create 10 columns of y values; each image will have a 1 in the column that represents the image and a 0 in every other column.
+Although `sklearn` offers an implementation, we will use `keras` to perform the one hot encoding.

 ```